hyperhq/docs.hyper.sh-hyper/Reference/API/1.23/index.md

 # Version 1.23 (2016-04-04)

 > NOTE: Parameters with the `IGNORED` mark are not supported in this version.
-All data passed will be ignored.
+Parameter value will be ignored.

 ### API Endpoints